DOCA NVMe Emulation Application Guide

 Key NVMe controller registers include:

-CSTS – Controller Status – Reports the controller's status, including its readiness and any fatal errors
+CSTS (Controller Status) – Reports the controller's status, including its readiness and any fatal error.

 Initialization